platform-mesh/kubernetes-graphql-gateway/README.md

-> [!WARNING]
-> This repository is under construction and not yet ready for public consumption.
-Please check back later for updates.

 # GQL Gateway

 The goal of this library is to provide a reusable and generic way of exposing k8s resources from within a cluster using GraphQL.